 You love conspiracies?
 (There’s a lot of that going around today.
-Is Elvis really dead?
-Who shot JFK?
-Was General Patton murdered?)
+Anything involving Hilary Clinton.
+Was General Patton murdered?
+What about President Trump’s claims?)
 Then, check out King Herod in Matthew chapter 2 and notice his murderous rampage against anyone who appears to be a threat, even little babies.
-Sheesh.
 What a monster.
 And notice how the Lord Jesus sent the Magi with funds (“gold”) to finance the trip of the little Holy Family to Egypt, just ahead of Herod’s legions.
 They slipped away just in time.

 Do you love Bible prophecy?
 It’s throughout this wonderful story.
 In Matthew 1:22-23, we have the connection of “Jesus” with the prophecy of Isaiah 7:14.
 And in Matthew 2:5, the theologians advise King Herod that according to Micah 5:2 the Christ will be born in Bethlehem.
 Or see how the song of Mary (Luke 1:46ff) shows her acquaintance with Psalm 18.